marcoemrich/index_kata/README.md

 ## Rules

 * There can be several links to the same page, even for the same term.
 * You'll always get at least two passes of information.
-In the first pass.
-Your function doesn't need to return anything.
+In the first pass the returned result of your function doesn't matter.
 Beginning with the 2nd pass you need to output the result pages, padded with a space to the right (e.g. "26 ").
 * Whatever you return from your function after the first pass will be used as the index/page reference text by the book production system (ie. a page number or page range).
 * You can also safely assume, that all passes have exactly the same order and data.
-* During a pass for a term, the page numbers never decrease in subsequent calls.
+* During a pass, the page numbers never decrease in subsequent calls for the same term.
 * Assume the inputs as valid.
 Error-handling is not part of the kata.